Fork me on GitHub

 Data Sources

 Data sources define where the data for an index comes from.
+There are explicit data sources and implicit data sources.

 You define them on an index: